 Bunkhouse at the Workhouse, Y Dolydd, Workhouse, Llanfyllin, SY22 5LD

-The newly refurbished and well equipped bunkhouse at Y Dolydd Llanfyllin Workhouse offers a unique holiday experience.
+The well equipped bunkhouse at Y Dolydd Llanfyllin Workhouse offers a unique holiday experience.
 Stay in one of the last remaining Victorian workhouses still open to the public.
 Set in 6.5 acres of beautifully peaceful grounds, Y Dolydd is a registered charity developing the bunkhouse, history centre and venue, owned and managed by the community.
 The Bunkhouse is available March to October for individuals, families or groups.
 It is near to Welshpool, Oswestry and Shrewsbury.
-Close to the Berwyn Mountains National Nature Reserve it has access to a range of outdoor and adventure activities including scrambling, water sports, walking and cycling.
+Close to the Berwyn Mountains National Nature Reserve, it has access to a range of outdoor and adventure activities including scrambling, water sports, walking and cycling.
 Nearby attractions include Lake Vyrnwy and Pistyll Rhaeadr waterfall, the tallest single drop waterfall in the UK.
 Y Dolydd is also a venue and is available for exclusive hire for your wedding, private party, festival, conference or meeting.
 The History Centre is open daily 10am – 5pm, is free to enter and is well worth a visit to learn more about the building and the people who lived and worked in it.This accommodation is featured on our map of Snowdonia and North Wales and here is its own website.

 or call Tree Marshall on

 07534 354 082

 £15 incl. linen, duvets & pillows.
 Groups discounts may apply.